Email open rates are less reliable but still valuable. Here’s what’s going on.

 The first is Apple’s Mail Privacy Protection.
 Apple decided that open information should be private – that the email sender has no business knowing whether or not you opened their email.
 So – for the Apple users who opt into this program – Apple opens every email and caches all the images before the email even gets to the recipient.
 That inflates the reported open rate for emails sent to Apple devices, making overall rates less valuable.

-You could filter out known Apple users and rely on the open rate of the remaining recipients, but we’re not done with the problems yet.
+To combat this, and try to get genuine open rates, you could filter out known Apple users and rely on the open rate of the remaining recipients, but we’re not done with the problems yet.

 So what do you do about this?

-- Don’t abandon open rates altogether.
-The absolute value of the open rate has declined because many of the opens are coming from these automated systems and not from human users.
+1. Don’t abandon open rates altogether.
+The absolute value of the email open rate has declined because many of the opens are coming from these automated systems and not from human users.
 But the open rate still has a relative value.
 You can still test two subject lines and choose the one that gets the higher open rate, because even if 30 percent of the opens are phony, that will affect both panels equally, so the winner is still the winner.

-- Since some percent of your opens are phony, you should make your test panels larger.
+2. Since some percent of your opens are phony, you should make your test panels larger.
 In other words, if you need two panels of at least a thousand names to get a statistically significant result, you might need to bump that up 30 percent or so to make sure you’re still hitting that target with actual users and not with automated systems.

-- Make sure you’re not misrepresenting things – for example, with your advertisers.
+3. Make sure you’re not misrepresenting things – for example, with your advertisers.
 Don’t give them open rates as if they mean what they used to mean.

-- Talk to your systems people.
+4. Talk to your systems people.
 If you can get timestamps on opens, a smart programmer might be able to tease out the real opens from the programmatic opens.